Durham on a Dime

-What could be better than spending a summer in Durham?
-How about a summer that doesn’t break the bank?
+What could be better than spending a vacation in Durham?
+How about a trip that doesn’t break the bank?

 Posted By Ashley Strahm on Apr 25, 2019

 Durham offers many family-friendly activities on the cheap, ranging from sporting events to live music, and of course, a taste of Durham’s booming food scene.
-Here’s a selection of free and inexpensive activities to try this summer.
+Here’s a selection of free and inexpensive activities to try.

 Outfield Reserved and lawn tickets cost only $9.07 per person, and kids under two years of age are admitted free.
 Families can save even more on Afforda-BULL Eats nights that feature $2 concessions.